vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 With this new sensor, it's possible to make all kind different automations, a few examples are:
 * When the light still needs to be on
-* Power up all the computer peripherals (monitor, lights, chargers)
+* Power up all the computer peripherals (monitor, lights, chargers, heater)
 * Shutdown the computer and peripherals automatically when you don't sit behind your desk for a while
 * When it's time to take a break to stand up and stretch your legs
 * When it's time to end your working day